 By 2010, the number of those visits had increased to 30,135.

-Further statistics tell us that Buprenorphine is commonly combined with:
+When we look further into these cases, we find that further statistics tell us that Buprenorphine is commonly combined with:

+Polysubstance abuse involving buprenorphine happens quite often.
 Alcohol was involved in 11% of ER visits.
 11% involved marijuana, 9% involved heroin and 8% involved the use of cocaine.

-Buprenorphine abuse occurs any time this drug is taken in a contrary way.
+This is not a drug that most people purchase off the streets.
 Most commonly, people begin using it because they have a prescription from a doctor.
 However, in most cases, they aren’t expected to stay on it for very long.
 Buprenorphine is most commonly prescribed for short-term use, and it’s discontinued after a few days.
-Once it is, people are usually placed on Suboxone, which has addiction risks of its own.
+After completing the buprenorphine treatments during the induction period, people are usually placed on Suboxone, which has addiction risks of its own.

-What commonly occurs is that people find that the medication doesn’t work as well for them after some time.
-They may increase how much they’re taking on their own.
-This drug can produce a euphoric feeling, which causes people to use more of it.
-Some people do use Buprenorphine recreationally as well, just for the purpose of getting high.
+A common thing that happens is that people find that the medication doesn’t work as well for them after some time.
+Due to this reason, they may increase how much they’re taking on their own.
+This increases tolerance to the drug.
+Forming a tolerance can be an indication of an addiction.

 Subutex is a drug that can be abused in several different ways.
 Sometimes people will simply take more of the pills.
 However, this drug is equipped with a ceiling effect when people use too much of it.
 It becomes impossible to get high after using a certain dosage.
 With higher doses, it can also cause precipitated withdrawal symptoms.